achi08rbb/nfl_project/setup/Setup(VM).md

     - run `gloud init` and log in with your account
     - choose the `nfl-project-de` when prompted
+    - run ``gcloud auth application-default login` and authorize your gmail account.

 8. To obtain access credentials for your user account, run the following code and log in with the email associated with your google cloud:
     ```